Quaker Parrot species information and Quaker Parrot pictures.

 Colours: Here in Australia the colours most available are green and blue to buy as pets.

-There are yellow and whites here already but they are only in small numbers and very expensive for the pet owner at $10,000 for a pair.
+There are yellow and whites here already, only in small numbers and very expensive for the pet owner at $10,000 for a pair.

 Baby Quaker Parrots